 This course is a face-to-face course.
 This means that each lecture will take place in-person during the class hours.
-Attending the sessions is mandatory.
-Failure to attend the sessions may result in being marked as "unattended" for the course, which may negatively impact your financial aid status.
-Additionally, the examples discussed in the class are not necessarily from the main textbook and therefore missing a class will have consequences for your preparation for exams.Note, if at any point the course is forced to go converged or completely online due to COVID-19, you will be provided with additional information on how to access the course lectures.
+Failure to attend the sessions may result in a negative impact on your course grade, because there are numerous in-class activities.
+Additionally, the examples discussed in the class are not necessarily from the main textbook and therefore missing a class will have consequences for your preparation for exams.
+Note, if at any point the course is forced to go into a virtual modality, you will be provided with additional information on how to access the course lectures electronically.